-- If your firm does criminal defense, you might have more success using a funny approach like this guy.
+- If your firm does criminal defense: you might have more success using a funny approach like this.
 You can reach a large number of potential clients very quickly when your video goes viral.
 Plus, it makes your firm stand out in people’s minds.
-Not every viewer will need a criminal defense lawyer at the time they see the video, but you will be top of mind if a situation arises where they do need a lawyer in the future.
+Not every viewer will need a criminal defense lawyer at the time they see the video, but you will be top of mind if they do need a lawyer in the future.

-- If you do plaintiff’s law, you may try using a somewhat serious and aggressive tone in your message.
+- If you do plaintiff’s law: you may try using a somewhat serious and tenacious tone in your message.
 Prove to clients that you will fight hard to protect their rights when they have been wronged.
 Just make sure not to seem overly intimidating.